CLIP Brings Better Features to Visual Aesthetics Learners

-\section{Introduction}

-The advent and success of unsupervised and multi-modal pre-training, such as GPTs \cite{radford2018improving, radford2019language,brown2020language} and CLIP \cite{radford2021learning}, have bought deep learning into a whole new era.
-Nevertheless, in the field of computer vision, the benefits of scaling up the model and data volumes are not as great as in natural language processing tasks, which may be caused by the low information density of visual inputs.
-Hence, leveraging cross-modal information becomes more and more popular for visual pre-training.
+\subsection{Introduction}

-Image aesthetics assessment (IAA), as a traditional computer vision task, aims at evaluating the aesthetic perception of an image automatically and has been broadly applied in various areas, such as image enhancement \cite{talebi2018learned}, personalized photo album management \cite{Yang_2022_CVPR} and etc. However, IAA task suffers from the poor model generalization ability due to the complex, non-uniform and expansive annotating process \cite{valenzise2022advances}.
-In the early stage, researchers dedicate themselves to developing hand-crafted features \cite{ke2006design}, while the representation ability of such features is not sufficient to capture complicated human perception.
-Fortunately, the emerging DL-based IAA algorithms show great potential in solving this problem \cite{talebi2018nima, ke2021musiq}.
-For example, Talebi et al. propose a simple-yet-effective scheme called NIMA that far exceeds the performance of hand-crafted methods \cite{talebi2018nima}.
-Recently, various deep learning (DL) based methods have been proven to be effective, such as multi-patch aggregation \cite{9777255}, composition-aware IAA \cite{she2021hierarchical} and multi-scale feature fusion \cite{ke2021musiq}.
-Furthermore, the transfer of knowledge between semantic features and aesthetics features has garnered significant attention among researchers, resulting in state-of-the-art outcomes \cite{he2022rethinking, hou2022distilling}.
+Image aesthetics assessment (IAA) aims at evaluating the aesthetics perception of an image automatically and has been broadly applied in various areas, such as image enhancement \cite{talebi2018learned}, personalized photo album management \cite{mai2016composition} and etc. It is widely acknowledged that capturing aesthetic features for IAA is challenging due to the highly subjective and ambiguous nature of the definition of aesthetics \cite{hosu2019effective,ke2021musiq}.
+Early approaches for IAA mainly represent aesthetic patterns on hand-crafted features \cite{ke2006design}, which encounter difficulties in capturing complicated human visual perception.
+With the advances of deep learning (DL), DL-based approaches for extracting aesthetic features for IAA have emerged and shown promising performance in recent years, such as multi-patch aggregation \cite{9777255}, composition-aware IAA \cite{she2021hierarchical} and multi-scale feature fusion \cite{ke2021musiq}.
+Among them, considerable efforts have been devoted to leveraging large-scale pre-trained models, such as the ImageNet classification task, to learn rich transferable knowledge \cite{ke2021musiq,hou2022distilling}.

-The high time \& space complexity of most DL-based methods make them hard to be deployed on mobile devices, and the lightweight design of such methods usually leads to an unacceptable performance drop.
-This is because the reduced image size and degenerated model capability amplify the error of the algorithms.
-One natural proposal is to enhance the performance of the on-device model by knowledge distillation, but a curious phenomenon undermines this hypothesis: without massive data volume, the lightweight student IAA model shows minor improvements even with a large, well-trained teacher model in a supervised manner.